How to Swap a K20/K24 into a MR2 Spyder (ZZW30)

 Once you have the line installed re-use the OEM Toyota clips to retain the hose.

-Install the shifter cables, make sure you test that you have them installed in the correct side before securing them.
-Simply connect them and have another person attempt to shifter gear and double check that the arms are moving in the correct direction and there are no binds.
+Install the shifter cables, make sure you test that you have them installed on the correct side before securing them.
+Simply connect them and have another person attempt to shifter gear and double-check that the arms are moving in the correct direction and there are no binds.
 If the arms move in the right direction but do not fall into gear that is okay we will adjust that later.
-Also do not forget to use the clips supplied with your shifter linkage kit to secure the lines, failure to do so, may result is losing the ability to shift while driving.
-If you purchased the Innovative version as oppose to the Mitch's Auto Parts version, we recommend using something else like a cut up coat hanger than the tiny screws to secure the clips.
-They work better for removing if you need to and re-securing, not to mention its much cheaper.
-Simply cut about 4 inches of coat hanger and bend it to a "U" once you feed both ends into the holes with the upper part securing it bend the ends to secure the coat hanger from coming out.
-You can refer to our pictures of the MAP Shifter we see them, they are the grey/silver pieces
+Also do not forget to use the clips supplied with your shifter linkage kit to secure the lines, failure to do so, may result in losing the ability to shift while driving.
+If you purchased the Innovative version, we recommend using something else like a cut-up coat hanger than the tiny screws to secure the clips.
+They work better for removing if you need to and re-securing, not to mention it's much cheaper.
+Simply cut about 4 inches of a coat hanger and bend it to a "U" once you feed both ends into the holes with the upper part securing it bend the ends to secure the coat hanger from coming out.

 You can now connect the wires from the charge harness you prepared earlier.
-As mentioned, the longer wire goes to the fusebox and the short one will go on the battery terminal.
+As mentioned, the longer wire goes to the fusebox and the short one will go to the battery terminal.
 Fusebox to Alternator and Starter to Battery.

-In regards to the coolant hose's.
-You can see the upper hose is about 4 inches to long.
-We are going to cut 4 inches in the middle and you will need to purchase a male to male connector which is available in our store, here.
+In regards to the coolant hoses.
+You can see the upper hose is about 4 inches too long.
+We are going to cut 4 inches in the middle and you will need to purchase a male-to-male connector which is available in our store, here.
 Once you cut the 4 inches out you can connect the two and see it lines up much better.
 (For K24, the procedure is the same just adjust the length to the different coolant housing)